BitCurator/bitcurator-salt/BUILD.md

 #### Step 2a - Generating the release (Cast + bitcurator-cli compatibility)

-Once your push is complete, go to the root of your repo folder and run:
+Once your push is complete, go to the root of your repo folder.
+Copy `cosign.key` into this folder from your local store and run:
 `$ ./.ci/cast-and-sign.sh <version>` where `<version>` is the version number you added in the `VERSION` file, and wish to create a tag for.

 #### Step 2b - Generating the release (Legacy, bitcurator-cli compatibility only)